aarong/feedme-server-core/README.md

   Arguments:

-  1. `feedData` (object) specifies the initial state of the feed data.
-Must be JSON-expressible.
+  1. `feedData` (Object) specifies the initial state of the feed data.

   Errors thrown: